 - Impeller humidifiers create a cool mist through a rotating disk.
 Ensure you use distilled water at all times to prevent clogging of the cartilage.

 There is a myriad of health issues that come with a dirty and poorly maintained humidifier.
-To avert them, read through the various methods you can use to keep it clean.
+To avert them, read through the various methods you can use to keep them clean.

 - Always use distilled water: Tap water contains minerals that do not evaporate when water is heated.
 These minerals form deposits that clog in the humidifier, encouraging the development of bacteria and fungus.